Sydney to Hobart Yacht Race: Women's involvement

 Women first participated in the race in 1946.
 The first woman to take part was Jane Tate, whose boat Active was the only one to reach Hobart in 1946.
 Dagmar O'Brien, with boat Connella, also took part in that year but retired from the race before finishing.
 Thus, the Jane Tate Memorial Trophy is awarded each year to the first female skipper to complete the race.

-In 1975, the first all-women crew sailed was the boat Barbarian, skippered by Vicky Willman.
+In 1975, the first all-women crew sailed was the boat Barbarian, skippered by Vicki Willman of the Middle Harbour Yacht Club.

-In 1996 Kathy Collingridge crewed on One Time Sidewinder.
+In 1996, Kathy Collingridge crewed on One Time Sidewinder.
 She was the first Indigenous woman to take part in the race.

 Since then up to 2021, there have been another 12.
 The following is the list of all female crews to compete:

 In 2005, 24 women took part, including Adrienne Cahalan, who is famed for her around-the-world sailing, has been nominated several times for World Yachtswoman of the Year and was Australian Yachtswoman of the Year for 2004–05.
 In 2005 she was part of the crew for the winning Wild Oats.

-In 2011, Jessica Watson, known for her solo unassisted sail around the world at age 16, skippered the Sydney Hobart yacht race with a crew of six other young Australians and three Britons all aged 21 or under, making them the youngest ever to compete in the blue water classic.
+In 2011, Jessica Watson, known for her solo unassisted sail around the world at age 16, skippered the Sydney Hobart yacht race with a crew of six other young Australians and three Britons all aged 21 or under, making them some of the youngest ever to compete in the blue water classic.

 In 2018, skippered by Stacey Jackson, Ocean Respect Racing (on Wild Oats X) became the first fully professional all women's crew to compete in the Sydney Hobart.

+In 2022, Kathy Veel and Bridget Canham, whom had met on Kerry Goudge's Nadia IV in 1993, raced Currawong to the finish line, becoming the first all women's crew to complete the race in the Two-Handed division.

 In total, over a thousand women have taken part in the race.